Performance/stage licences for school-age children

 See our licences table to determine whether your child will need a licence.

-Send your applications to the address below.
+Send your applications to the address below or apply online using the e-form below:

 - Is the child/young person below minimum school leaving age?